Apple and Samsung: A defining rivalry in a changed mobile market

 But it is the Apple-Samsung rivalry that defines a global mobile device industry with a growing list of struggling players.
 Together, the two mobile juggernauts account for more than 1 in 2 smartphones sold globally.

-Analysts say Samsung is beginning to shed its aura as a "fast follower" and becoming a serious innovator, while Apple has failed to deliver on a truly seminal product in years - the oft-rumored Apple TV remains a well-honed rumor.
+Analysts say Samsung is beginning to shed its aura as a "fast follower" and becoming a serious innovator, while Apple has failed to deliver on a truly seminal product in years - the oft-rumoured Apple TV remains a well-honed rumour.

 "Apple's actions have started to appear as if innovation is slowing and they're defending turf with a zero-sum market view rather than continuing to innovate as a world-beating leader," said Tony Nash, managing director at IHS, a business information provider.